-Dear Readers: I am taking a “Blog-cation to work on a novel (The Hand of Ganesha).
-Therefore, I hope you’ll enjoy this re-posting of thoughts originally published in 2012.
-The lack of “roots” continues to haunt me.
-If you’re an adoptee and have ever felt the need for a more authentic family tree, please send your feedback.
+Dear Readers: It happens every summer: I’m taking a “Blog-cation to work on The Hand of Ganesha, a sequel to All the Wrong Places.
+The protagonist of both novels is an adoptee, Clara Jordan.
+Enjoy this re-posting of thoughts originally published in 2012.
+The lack of “roots,” though I’ve come to grips with it, continues to be a challenge.
+If you’re an adoptee and have ever felt the need for a family tree, please send your feedback.
 Like other adoptees I’ve met, I’m still searching for the answers!

 Last night I watched a program on public television that reminded me of being an adoptee.
 The emptiness and longing for a tribe of my own, a feeling I wrongly assumed I had put to rest, was back with a vengeance.

 “Finding your Roots,” which featured three celebrities exploring their family trees, was all about searching to find a place where you belong, piecing together the past, and learning where and how your ancestors lived.
 The show was well presented and dramatized the interviewees’ journeys to discover their their true heritage.

 My outsider status syndrome immediately kicked in.
 How fortunate, I thought, to even possess a genealogy that you could call your own.
 Growing up as an adoptee, I longed for years to claim a so-called “family tree.”
 I’d been to Italy with my birthfather Giovanni Cecchini.
 After our reunion, we travelled to Abruzzi, where he was born.
 I met my non-English-speaking cousins, aunts and uncles.
 Following the journey to Italy, my birthfather’s second wife (not my birthmother) helped me secure a detailed listing of paternal relatives.